WKYE

-WKYE (96.5 FM, "Key 96.5") is a commercial radio station licensed to serve Johnstown, Pennsylvania.
+WKYE (96.5 FM, "Key 96.5") is a commercial radio station in Johnstown, Pennsylvania, United States.
 The station is owned by Seven Mountains Media, through licensee Southern Belle Media Family, LLC, and broadcasts an adult contemporary format.

 The station broadcasts with an Effective radiated power (ERP) of 50,000 watts, making it a class B station.
 Its broadcast tower is located east of Johnstown at.

 History

 WJAC-FM

 For many years, this station was on 95.5 MHz and had the WJAC-FM call sign.
 It was the sister station of WJAC (later WKGE) and WJAC-TV, the local NBC affiliate.
 The station simulcast WJAC regularly, with occasional breaks for separate programming throughout the day, usually playing easy-listening music.
 WJAC and WJAC-FM radio studios were co-located with WJAC-TV, on Old Hickory Lane in Upper Yoder Township (with a Johnstown postal address).
 Both the AM and FM studios overlooked the television studios from the second floor.